HighNESS Conceptual Design Report: Volume I: Deuterated clathrates hydrates

 Another set of materials investigated within the HighNESS project are deuterated clathrate hydrates \cite{sloan_clathrate_2008} (DCH), which are water-based solids with large crystallographic unit cells.
 The moderation potential of clathrate hydrates lies in their low energy modes, which are a consequence of the ability of these so-called inclusion compounds to host guest molecules in cages that are formed by networks of hydrogen-bonded water molecules.

-While moderation from collective excitations, such as phonons, in a moderator material are kinematically restricted; localized, dispersion-free excitations, such as displacement of confined molecules -- often referred to as Einstein modes, molecular rotations, librations or paramagnetic excitations \cite{zimmer2016neutron} -- do not suffer from this limitation and allow for an efficient neutron slowdown even at lowest neutron temperatures~\cite{Czamler_2023}.
+While moderation from collective excitations, such as phonons, in a moderator material are kinematically restricted; localized, dispersion-free excitations, such as displacement of confined molecules -- often referred to as Einstein modes --, molecular rotations, librations or paramagnetic excitations do not suffer from this limitation and allow for an efficient neutron slowdown even at lowest neutron temperatures~\cite{Czamler_2023} \cite{zimmer2016neutron}.
+Clathrate hydrates present numerous localized modes, making them a promising choice for VCN moderators.
 However, their actual moderation capability for the VCN range still needs to be demonstrated experimentally.

 Three hydrate systems were investigated within the HighNESS project.
 The first one hosting deuterated tetrahydrofuran (THF-d) as a guest molecule (molecular formula: \ce{17D_2O.C_4D_8O}) \footnote{This system was studied before and has shown a broad band of low-energy modes, as experimentally demonstrated by \cite{Celli_2012} and \cite{conrad_inelastic_2004}.}, the second one hosting molecular oxygen (\ce{O_2}) as a guest molecule (molecular formula: \ce{17D_2O.}$\sim$ \ce{3O_2})\footnote{The oxygen abundance is, unlike the THF-d , non-stoichiometric and strongly depends on the sample preparation.
 This is represented by "$\sim$".} and the third one hosting both THF-d and \ce{O_2} (molecular formula: \ce{17D_2O.C_4D_8O} $\sim$ \ce{3O_2}).
 Therein, \ce{O_2} occupies the small cages, which are twice as abundant as the bigger cages occupied by the THF-d.